Jim Mancel: Background

-In the late 1950s at the age of thirteen, Jim Mancel was singing acapella in Toronto Hillcrest Park with two of his young friends.
+In the late 1950s at the age of thirteen, Jim Mancel was singing a cappella in Toronto Hillcrest Park with two of his young friends.
 At 2am, a man in a long flannel coat appeared out of the darkness.
 After convincing them that he wasn't a deviant, they went the man to his house where they did an audition for him and his wife.
 The man then arranged a gig for them at a folk club in Toronto, the Purple Onion.
 After that the boys faded out of sight.

 In 1971, Mancel won the Songwriters' award at the Cannes Festival in France.

 Mancel was the lead singer of the Canadian group Chester, which was formed by Glen Morrow in late 1972.
 The group consisted of Mike Argue on lead guitar and vocals, Jim Mancel on lead vocals, and Glen “Wedge” Monroe on drums, piano, and guitar, and Glenn Morrow on keyboard, guitar and vocals.
 The group had a hit with "Make My Life a Little Bit Brighter" which spent 13 weeks on Vancouver’s CKLG chart, peaking at #3 in November 1973.
 After the group broke up, Mancel embarked on a solo career and recorded the single, "Let the Phone Ring".

 Mancel was also mentored by Sam Sniderman at some stage in his career.

 In 1976, Mancel entered into a partnership with John Marmora with the company, Celmar Productions which was at one time rated as one of Canada's top three jingle recording companies.
 For the next ten years the company won awards and produced over five hundred advertising jingles.
 Their client base reached from Canada to the United States.

 Working with The Longo Brothers, Mancel recorded a composition of theirs.